Emerging economic data reveals devastation; job losses grow

 MOVEMENT: Nations are reacting differently to ebbs in infection levels.
 There has been a push to slowly ease restrictions on movement in a bid to limit damage to national economies.

-— India will begin easing restrictions on Monday to revive manufacturing and farming activity in rural areas, and ease the suffering of millions of the poor.
-India’s Home Ministry issued guidelines on Wednesday that will also permit the construction of roads and buildings in those rural areas.
+— India will begin easing restrictions Monday to revive manufacturing and farming activity in rural areas, and ease the suffering of millions of the poor.
+India’s Home Ministry issued guidelines Wednesday that will also permit the construction of roads and buildings in those rural areas.
 The inter-state transport of goods, essential and non-essential, will be allowed.

 — Italy is not easing its lockdown on industry — with all non-essential manufacturing on hold until the nationwide containment efforts are lifted, currently set for May 4.
 The government has put together a task force to study how to safely relaunch industry.
 At the same time, many people continue to work, creating a de facto easing.